 Folks, when I went to see her in late April she even had amaryllis that was blooming.
 These were amaryllis bulbs from last year and somehow in her garden they re-bloomed with not just one stalk but two flower stalks.

 And no kidding here, in Shalini’s magic hands even orchids rebloom.
 Seriously!
 I gave her 3 old orchid plants that were doing nothing after they finished blooming for me.
-Rather than throw them away, I gave them to Shalini to see if she could get them to rebloom or just trash them, whatever she chose to do.
-But instead, she got two orchid plants to rebloom.
+Rather than throw them away, I gave them to Shalini to see if she could get them to re bloom and she got not just one but two orchid plants to re bloom.
 And that too within 2 months.
-Not only did she get these orchids to rebloom, they have not one or two but 8 flower buds.
+Not only did she get these orchids to bloom again, they have not one or two but 8 flower buds!
 Unbelievable.

 Columbines, bearded iris, you name it; they all look awesome in Shalini’s garden.